-BoomerLitMag grew out of a conversation between two long-time friends.
+BoomerLitMag grew out of a conversation between two long-time friends, Leonard Lang and Stephen Peters.
 We’d both been writing for many years amid other busy careers.
 We’d both been published in national literary journals and won awards.

 Thanks to the internet and the technologies for independent publishing, we decided to send our work out into the world independently, just as musicians have been producing their own albums for a long time.
 We began with house party readings, combining poetry with story and music.
 As things developed, though, BoomerLitMag emerged from those readings less as a way to get our work out than to create opportunities for others to share their ideas and works.